VishnuGShephertz/Twiitter-Integration-on-Android/README.md

 # Design Details:

-__Authorization With Face-Book:__ To use Twitter API in your android application you have to authorize application. as sample I have authorized my application in TwitterApp.java file.
+__Authorization With Twitter:__ To use Twitter API in your android application you have to authorize application. as sample I have authorized my application in TwitterApp.java file.
  1. We require CONSUMER_KEY and CONSUMER_SECRET here.</br>
  2. Once your application is authorize , you can use face-Book API directly.